zackhanni/soundslikesoma/_services/01-recording-studios.md

 ---
 Incredible equipment, facilities and sound.
 Ready for anything.

-Check out our Studio <a href="/services/10-gearlist" target="Gear List">Gear List</a> for details on available equipment
+We require deposits up front in order to reserve all studio spaces.

 ## Studio A

-$60/hour (discounts on 3+ hours and 10 hour blocks)
+<a href="/services/10-gearlist" target="Gear List">Gear List</a>

+$60/hour ($75/hr after Midnight)

+Specialty - Vocals, Mixing, Mastering, Beat Production

-If you want the best Soma Sounds has to offer, Studio A has what you need.
+If you want the best Sounds Like Soma has to offer, Studio A has what you need.

+Top of the line digital and analog recording equipment.
+Zero-Latency Autotune and other live playback effects like compression and reverb in your ears while you record.

-Your session includes an experienced engineer ready to sculpt your song into a radio-ready, commercially competitive product while maintaining a comfortable, professional, private and safe creative environment.
-No matter if you are a full band, solo artist with an instrumental, or even need music produced for you, Studio A is ready for your project.
+Sessions booked will indlude audio expert and head engineer Zack, who is ready to sculpt your song into a radio-ready and commercially competitive product.

+Our A room maintains a comfortable, professional, private creative environment with sound isolation and dedicated vocal booth.
+No matter if you are a full band, solo artist with an instrumental, or even need music instrumentals produced for you, Studio A is ready for your most important projects.
-Studio A, acoustically treated and sound isolated, boasts top of the line digital and analog equipment perfect for vocals, voiceovers, and smaller podcasts.

 <div style="overflow: auto;">
   <a target="_blank" href="https://square.site/book/8GNV6PJ8WK7YH/studio-a-south-philly-philadelphia-pa" style="